jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >
 > - It is hard to know what exactly the client wants, because I don’t talk directly to the client
 > - The document is divided in sections, separated by blank pages.
 > - The current ideas/prototypes are in the first section.
-All discarded or »paused« ones are in later sections (the archive”)
+All discarded or “paused” ones are in later sections (the archive”)
 > […]
 >
 > It will look like this after adding the participant codes (the data is from the second research
 > session):
 >
-> - It is hard to know what exactly the client wants, because I don’t talk directly to the client –  **P2**
+> - It is hard to know what exactly the client wants, because I don’t talk directly to the client— **P2**
-> - The document is divided in sections, separated by blank pages.  –  **P2**
+> - The document is divided in sections, separated by blank pages. — **P2**
 > - The current ideas/prototypes are in the first section.
-All discarded or ›paused‹ ones are in later sections (the archive”) –  **P2**
+All discarded or ›paused‹ ones are in later sections (the archive”)— **P2**
 > […]

 You just add the participant code at the end or beginning of each line.
-It is not the most exiting work, but it can be done quickly – Copy the current code (like »P1«) in the computer's clipboard (STRG+C), place the cursor with the [arrow keys](http://en.wikipedia.org/wiki/Arrow_keys) and the [end](http://en.wikipedia.org/wiki/End_key)/ [home](http://en.wikipedia.org/wiki/Home_key) keys and paste the code (STRG+V).
+It is not the most exiting work, but it can be done quickly—Copy the current code (like “P1”) in the computer's clipboard (STRG+C), place the cursor with the [arrow keys](http://en.wikipedia.org/wiki/Arrow_keys) and the [end](http://en.wikipedia.org/wiki/End_key)/ [home](http://en.wikipedia.org/wiki/Home_key) keys and paste the code (STRG+V).

 ![Annotating data in a wordprocessor](images/commentsAnalysis.png)